gayyaswa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for perspective transform is included in a function called `pipeline()`, which appears in lines 64 through 79 in the file `laneimageprocessor.py`.
-The `pipeline` function takes as inputs an image (`img`) after combine threshold image processing step and hard coded src and dst points is choosen as below for the transformation
+The `pipeline` function takes as inputs an image (`img`) after combine threshold image processing step and hard coded src and dst points is chosen as below for the transformation

 ```python
 src = np.float32(